-Anchor line is constructed from various materials and is available in many diameters and types.
+Anchor line is constructed from various materials and is available in many diameters and types; larger craft use chain instead of line.
 The anchor rode for recreational boats consists of the anchor line connected to a length of chain attached to the anchor.
 Consult with the boat dealer for a recommendation on appropriate lines for the boat anchor and application.